watsonfellowship/watson-51/_fellows/atquetzali-quiroz.md

 ---

 Indigenous cultural education is a vital tool in the battle against the impacts of colonization by fostering pride, healing, love, resistance, and empowerment.
-By engaging with diverse cultural education approaches shaped by unique colonial histories, I built relationships and deepened Indigenous solidarity rooted in education.
+By engaging with diverse cultural education approaches shaped by unique colonial histories, I built relationships and deepened my understanding of Indigenous solidarity rooted in education.